How to Deal With Difficult Questions from Alzheimer’s Patients

 This might mean that your older adult asks sensitive questions that are difficult to answer.

-The Center for Dementia Care at Seniors At Home, the in-home care division of Jewish Family and Children’s Services, shares tips for what to say if you find yourself having one of these 3 tough conversations.
+The Center for Dementia Care at Seniors At Home, the in-home care division of Jewish Family and Children’s Services, shares tips for what to say if you find yourself having one of these three tough conversations.

-1. How do I tell my mother who has dementia that a relative is dying or has passed away?
+1. How do I tell my mother, who has dementia, that a relative is dying or has passed away?

-Depending on where someone is in the disease, giving them upsetting news may not be good for them or you.
+Depending on where someone is in the disease, giving them upsetting news may not be suitable for them or you.
 If they’re still able to process and retain that information, you might want to tell them.

 But when someone has dementia, you shouldn’t feel guilty about not giving them news that will only upset or scare them.